ElreyB/epic-goose-1/STORY.md

 quotes to use:

-Laura stared but did not stir,
-Long’d but had no money:
-The whisk-tail’d merchant bade her taste
-In tones as smooth as honey,
 The cat-faced purr’d,
 The rat-faced spoke a word
 Of welcome, and the snail-paced even was heard

-Backwards up the mossy glen
-Turn'd and troop'd the goblin men,
-With their shrill repeated cry,
-"Come buy, come buy."

 Beside the brook, along the glen,
 She heard the tramp of goblin men,